 In addition to our community service projects we will have plenty of time to soak up everything Pemuteran has to offer, including hiking through West Bali National Park to spot the elusive black monkeys, snorkeling, and relaxing on the beach.
 Relax and enjoy the views on a sunset boat ride.
 For those who are more adventurous you’ll even have the opportunity to try your hand at scuba diving in our optional beginner course!

-*Please note, as turtles are wild animals releasing the babies is not guaranteed, but it is highly likely.
+*Please note, as turtles are wild animals releasing the babies is not guaranteed.